Cloudoki/2pack-list/README.md

 The process for running your app in iOS is more straightforward.
 Just run `react-native run-ios` command and you should see your app running in the iOS Simulator shortly.
 You can also run it directly from within Xcode by opening the project located in `ios/ToPack.xcodeproj`.

+**Note:** If you want to test your app on an actual device, follow the instructions [Running on Device](https://facebook.github.io/react-native/docs/running-on-device.html).

 ## Project File Structure
 ```